ndstephens/linux-and-the-cli/3_Signals-and-the-Power-of-CTRL/README.md

 # Signals and the Power of CTRL

-- `CTRL` is very commonly used on the command line
+- the `CTRL` key is very commonly used on the command line
 - it's used for shortcuts and to send very specific signals to the shell

 ## Shortcuts